March 20th, 2020

-General: Apprentice / Journeyman Lineman is responsible for building, maintaining, and repairing overhead and underground electric distribution lines in a safe and efficient manner within accepted operations standards.
+General: Apprentice Lineman is responsible for building, maintaining, and repairing overhead and underground electric distribution lines in a safe and efficient manner within accepted operations standards.

-This is a full-time position with benefits.
+This is a part-time position with a limit of 1000 hours.
 Position is hourly based with a 40-hour work week with the possibility of overtime.

-Application Timeline: Closing date for this position is March 15th, 2019.
-To apply for the position, please fill out an application by clicking the "Job Application" link below.
-Send in completed application and cover letter to email@example.com or mail to:
+Application Timeline: Closing date for this position is April 15th, 2020.
+To apply for the position, please fill out an application (link below).
+Send in completed application and cover letter to firstname.lastname@example.org or mail to:

 Northern Plains Electric Cooperative